tbensky/PiNN_Projectile/readme.md

  1. Why can't we insist on a bit of additional constraint on a weight?
  1. Why won't a wholly trainable parameter of the network work?

-Next, we computed the components of drag for both the $x$ and $y$ components to be
+Nevertheless, we continue and compute the components of drag for both the $x$ and $y$ components to be

 ```python
 dx = C * v * vx